Free for a week, then $19 for your first month

 Tali AI

-4. Nabla Copilot — unlimited notes on a friendly price
+4. Nabla Copilot — unlimited notes at a friendly price

 Nabla Reddit review: